-Students may select between monthly/trimester payments being mailed in, paid by credit card or automatically deducted from their bank accounts.
+Students may select between monthly/trimester payments being mailed in, paid by credit card, or automatically deducted from their bank accounts (electronic checks).
+There is a 2.5% convenience fee for credit card payments.
+There is no fee for electronic checks.